DARIAEngineering/dcaf_case_management/README.md

 ## For designers (Team lead: @mebates, user testing lead: @eheintzelman)

 The design team primarily drafts out the application layouts and works with user testers and case managers on specing out how features should work.

-The design team has created a working InVision prototype for iteration, [here](https://projects.invisionapp.com/share/6757W6WFJ).
-We need help furthering the wireframes in InVision beyond the "Submit Pledge" button, as well as resolving questions raised by user testing.

 Current UX and wireframe assets are available [here](https://github.com/colinxfleming/dcaf_case_management/tree/master/_design).

+We need help resolving questions raised by user feedback, and working with developers to make sure the UX workflow passes muster.

 ## For developers (Team lead: @colinxfleming)